FlagAI-Open/Aquila2/README.md

 In this repo, you can figure out:

-* Quickstart with Aquila2, and enjoy the simple inference.
+* Quickstart with Aquila2.
-* Tutorials on finetuning, including full-parameter tuning, LoRA, and Q-LoRA.
+* Tutorials on finetuning, including full-parameter, LoRA, and Q-LoRA.
-* Statistics of long-context understanding evaluation
+* Long-context understanding and evaluation
 * License agreement
-* ...

 Feel free to shoot us issues (better in English so that more people can understand you)!
 If you would like to help us, send us pull requests with no hesitation!
 We are always excited about PR!
 <br><br>